PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 4. Try running your main script (the one you submitted via `qsub`) to see if there are any errors in your code set-up before the main computation is underway.
 5. If this does not work, try searching on Slack to see if anyone has asked a similar question before.
 6. If you are still stuck, it might be worth asking on the #informatics team at this point!

+# Additional information about CUBIC
+[This page](https://cbica-wiki.uphs.upenn.edu/wiki/index.php/Main_Page) has tons of other useful information about using CUBIC.
+Anyone who plans on using CUBIC regularly should probably browse it.
+Also, when troubleshooting, make sure the answer to your question isn't on this page before asking others.
+Note that you will need to be within the UPenn infrastructure (i.e. on campus or using a VPN) to view this page.